paulobrecht/CircuitQueueing/README.md

 The complete list of devices that enter into this process are:

-1. The kitchen subpanel, which contains the electic ovens, the electric cooktop, fridge/freezer, microwave, dishwasher, etc.
+1. The kitchen subpanel, which contains the electric ovens, the electric range, fridge/freezer, microwave, dishwasher, etc.
 2. The two water heaters
 3. The two heat pumps; one is "smart," and one is dumb
 4. The pool pump